COUNSELING FOR TEENS & FAMILIES

 We can help you and your teenager reconnect.

 Talk therapy, also called counseling or psychotherapy, can help your teenager understand and learn to manage her moods and feelings.
 There are many different types of talk therapy, and one that can be particularly helpful with teens is Cognitive Behavioral Therapy (CBT).
 Our teen therapists at Blue Boat Counseling are trained in CBT, which can help teens identify and change their destructive and irrational thoughts.
-Located in Worthington, OH, the Blue Boat Counseling CBT therapists help teenagers and families throughout the Columbus, OH area by teaching teens how to build coping skills that, through self-awareness, will help them change negative behavioral patterns.
+We’re a Columbus OH counseling practice located in Worthington, and our CBT therapists help teenagers and families by teaching teens how to build coping skills that, through self-awareness, will help them change negative behavioral patterns.
 We also provide family counseling services.
 In family therapy, we work with parents and families to address the issues affecting the whole family while helping you feel confident in your parenting skills.

 But before any CBT occurs, the connection built between your teen and her therapist is vital to progress.
 This therapeutic connection is a true strong point at Blue Boat Counseling.
 We build rapport and relate to teens on their level.
 We can get them to stay, get them to talk, and give them another voice of reason that they’re open to hearing because we’re not their parents.